eloquenza/VisHub/data-notes.md

 Some users have a dash (or other special characters) in their name, which is not allowed as a qualifier in the GraphQL query language.
 These have been manually removed and have been manually readded in the resulting JSON (because these were only 14 entries and creating a program/regex for this would have taken longer).
 The valid qualifier identifier follow most programming languages conventions (i.e. variable naming in Java for example) and such I will not list these rules here.

+### License data

+License data was taken from https://madnight.github.io/githut/

+## Lessons learned

+Data acquistion is hard, pre-processing is even harder.
+I underestimated the effort needed to actually get the correct data and therefore have cut my development time in half.
+Due to this, I have to left out some ideas I had.
+This project is therefore pretty much only the graph viewer.

+I would have loved to implement a parallel coordinates like element like seen here https://githut.info/.
+Sad.

 [1]: <https://www.gharchive.org/> "GHArchive"
 [2]: <https://developers.google.com/bigquery/> "Google BigQuery"
 [3]: <https://networkx.github.io> "Networkx"